 Trade Aid have a limited edition dark chocolate dipped mango, 150g for $12.99.
 Organic and sold in home-compostable packaging.
 As with all Trade Aid products, it’s certified fair trade through the World Fair Trade Organisation.

-Most of the Lambertz biscuits for sale in New Zealand this year are made with Fairtrade cocoa, but check for the logo (clearly displayed on the front of the box) just in case - we have seen one exception.
+Most of the Lambertz biscuits for sale in New Zealand this year are made with Fairtrade cocoa, but check for the logo (clearly displayed on the front of the box) just in case - we have seen a few exceptions.

-Tonys Chocolonely are the only slave-free brand we’ve seen that have brought out special chocolate blocks for Christmas.
+Tonys Chocolonely is one of two brands that we’ve seen which have brought out special chocolate blocks for Christmas.
 They are a Dutch company on a mission to make 100% slave free chocolate and they also have Fairtrade certification.
 For Christmas they’ve brought out a dark chocolate peppermint candy block and a milk chocolate gingerbread one, both of which have a Christmas tree shape in the block.
 Buy online or from health food shops.
-Faitrade certified, around $10 for a 180g block.
+Fairtrade certified, around $10 for a 180g block.